-Beyond Annoying: How To Identify The Sounds of A Troublesome Snore
+Beyond Annoying: How To Identify The Sounds Of A Troublesome Snore

 Other factors that contribute to snoring may be outside our control.
 There are physical obstructions, such as a large uvula or a deviated septum.
 In addition, allergies and upper respiratory infections can cause the tissues in the roof of the mouth to become floppy, swollen, or stretched out, Voigt says.

-So, when is snoring just annoying, and when is it a sign of a potentially serious problem?
+When is snoring just annoying and when is it a sign of a potentially serious problem?
 A light, rhythmic snore — that stays pretty steady — is common and tends to be harmless.
 "It might be bad for the bed partner, but it's not a big health problem," Voigt says.

 But when snoring becomes loud and erratic, this can signal a problem.
 So, if you're concerned about the person you sleep with, what should you listen for?